WhiteHouse/tweetserver/README.md

     sites/default/files/tweets/N.json

-  Optionally push these files up to Akamai Netstorage using the included Netstorage module or any other CDN you choose to integrate.
+  Optionally push these files up to Akamai Netstorage using the included Netstorage module or any other CDN you choose to integrate with.
 (Integration is easy.
 See how Netstorage module implements hook_tweetfetch and hook_cron_queue_info).